DAVIDNE1/MinecraftPackets/Packets/1.8-/C00PacketKeepAlive.md

 ### What happens if the key is incorrect?

 As long as atleast one key every 30 seconds is correct, you will not be kicked.
 However if all the keys are wrong for 30 seconds straight, you will be kicked.

+## Random Fact!
+The client will never send a keepalive before a position update!